By Guillermo Rogel Jr., Front & Centered Legislative Advocate

 The people of Washington state, and Black, Indigenous, and people of color in particular, are facing tremendous challenges as we enter the 2021 legislative session to survive, let alone to thrive.
 But with this crisis comes unique opportunities to not just cope, but to accelerate systemic change, a Just Transition away from extractive economy toward our vision of climate and environmental justice.

 We can make permanent, temporary measures to keep people’s homes connected to electricity, even as we transition off fossil fuels.
 We can make our transportation and land-use systems align with our needs, like healthy air and water, a secure place to live near transit, and community self determination.
 We can invest in the green infrastructure communities require to get off oil, gas, and coal and meet our state climate goals.
-In this pursuit, we can put justice at the center through a new Health Environment for All (HEAL) Act building on the just released Environmental Justice Task Force report.
+In this pursuit, we can put justice at the center through a new Health Environment for All (HEAL) Act building on the just released Environmental Justice Task Force report and our Community Report on Environmental Justice.

 Accelerate a Just Transition toward Climate and Environmental Justice